 The AIR-P network envisions a future where autistic individuals experience optimal, multidimensional health and well-being.

 Identify the needs, experiences, and priorities of autistic individuals and their families and the current gaps in research, practice, and policy spheres.

 Facilitate the translation of intervention research to policy and practice by disseminating findings across sectors for diverse audiences.

 Implement multi-site data collection through the AIR-P Network and create a centralized data repository.

 Facilitate the training and mentorship of diverse early career investigators in physical health and autism.

-This project is supported by the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS) under award UT2MC39440, the Autism Intervention Research Network on Physical Health.
-The information, content, and/or conclusions are those of the author and should not be construed as the official position of, nor should any endorsements be inferred by HRSA, HHS, or the US Government.
+This project is supported by the health resources and services administration (HRSA) of the U.S. Department of health and human services (HHS) under the autism intervention research network on physical health (AIR‐P) grant, UT2MC39440.
+The information, content and/or conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.